 Below is an example of multiple hyperplanes and the data points they are trying to optimize on:

-Lastly, neural nets, are used for anomaly detection and forecasting in time series and are particularly useful when there are non-linear relationships to be discovered or when data has missing values or when lags aren’t regular in duration or length between events such as outliers.
+Lastly, neural nets are used for anomaly detection and forecasting in time series analysis and are particularly useful when there are non-linear relationships to be discovered or when data has missing values or when lags aren’t regular in duration or length between events such as outliers.